daiyanrafi/Orange-HRM-automation-cypress/readme.md

 2. Install Cypress using `npm install cypress`.
 3. Navigate to the project directory and run `npx cypress open`.
 4. Click on the desired test suite to run the tests.

-## Test Video
-A video demonstrating the execution of the test suite is available [here](https://github.com/daiyanrafi/Orange-HRM-automation-cypress/assets/33730802/dd27cf41-1a6a-4f76-848b-ea5b620feadf) for download.